Your Mini Basket

 Slightly larger size rooms such as an office, bedroom or dining room would benefit more from a dedicated stereo pair of speakers.
 This is because, with two separate speakers, the stereo separation effect is much greater.

-A good all-rounder between quality, price and aesthetics would be the Monitor Audio C165 or KEF CI130.2CRs and these are ideal for most medium-sized spaces.
-Another option would be a pair of Sonance C6R 6 speakers which offer the best value for money on the whole website.
+If you did not want to spend this much on your ceiling speakers, a good all-rounder between quality, price and aesthetics would be the Monitor Audio C165 or KEF CI130.2CRs and these are ideal for most medium-sized spaces.
+Another option would be a pair of Sonance C6R 6 speakers which offer excellent performance per pound.

-Can I use in-ceiling speakers as the rear surround sound channels to a PLAYBAR, PLAYBASE or BEAM?
+Can I use in-ceiling speakers as the rear surround sound channels to a Sonos Arc or Beam

-It’s important to note that if you have a Sonos PLAYBAR, PLAYBASE or Beam in your living room already, it is possible to use ceiling speakers as your rear speakers.
+It’s important to note that if you have a Sonos Arc or Sonos Beam in your living room already, it is possible to use ceiling speakers as your rear speakers.
 If using ceiling speakers, we recommend choosing ones that have angleable tweeters to ensure the sound is pointing towards where you sit.

-All Monitor Audio speakers have pivotable tweeters which are ideal for a rear surround pair.
+All Monitor Audio or Sonos' own premium in-ceiling speakers have pivotable tweeters which are ideal for a rear surround pair.

 In-wall speakers are also a great alternative to standalone rear speakers as they too sit flush, but instead in the wall.